matthewsimo/wp-debug-toggle/README.md

 CLI to quickly, without hassle, toggle debug on/off

+This is just a little tool I've had locally for a little while that I decided to actually build out.
+Hopefully it'll be useful to you as well, if not, I don't care, fits my workflow.

 ---

+### Installation

-A npm module - install via `npm install wp-debug-toggle -g`.
+A npm module - install via `npm install wp-debug-toggle -g` (you'll want global).

 If it doesn't work, you'll probably need to run it from sudo.
 If that doesn't work, something is terrible wrong.
 GL.

-This is just a little tool I've had locally for a little while that I decided to actually build out.
-Hopefully it'll be useful to you as well, if not, I don't care, fits my workflow.

 ---